-Component Standard Relevant Comments Diagnosed with, or experienced symptoms of Major Mood or Affective Disorders A person who has been diagnosed with, or experienced symptoms of, a major mood disorder must obtain a comprehensive report from their treating psychologist, psychiatrist or mental health practitioner.
+Component Standard Relevant Comments LUISTNOCOT WITH OF OVNORIONCOT A person who has been diagnosed with, or experienced symptoms of, a major mood disorder must obtain a comprehensive report from their treating psychologist, psychiatrist or mental health practitioner.
 The person must demonstrate that: a) they are fully asymptomatic and off all treatment (e.g., medication, therapy, counselling, etc.) and b) the risk of relapse or symptom reaggravation is not significant.
 In addition, the person must be able to cope with the psychological demands of general duties policing.
 The psychiatrist/psychologists' report must specify the nature, duration and severity of the disorder, alongside information about any treatment (e.g., medication, therapy) and side-effects.
 Any history of relapse and/or a prolonged period of depressive symptoms will increase the level of risk and may therefore require a longer period of stability than 2 years.